Brunno-DaSilva/customizing-vs-code-theme/README.md

     E. Change it's color as desired and repeat the process

-### This is a simple way on how you can customize your VS code Color Theme.
+### Here is a simple way to customize your VS code Color Theme.